transitland/www-transit-land/how-it-works/playground/index.md

 ### About the Playground application

-The Feed Registry is written in JavaScript using the [Backbone](http://backbonejs.org/) framework.
+The Playground is written in JavaScript using the [Backbone](http://backbonejs.org/) framework.
 View Playground code and report bugs [on GitHub](http://github.com/transitland/playground).